 The Algorithm 3.1 in this case resembles the kernel.
 This kernel will be dispatched for each expression that needs to be evaluated, to prevent thread divergence.
 Thread divergence can only occur on data-dependent branches.
 In this case, the while loop and every if and else-if statement contains a data-dependent branch.
 Depending on the expression passed to the kernel, the while loop may run longer than for another expression.
-Similarly, not all expressions have the same constants, operators or variables in the same order, and would therefore cause each thread to take a different path.
-However, one expression always has the same constants, operators and variables in the same locations, meaning that all threads will take the same path.
+Similarly, not all expressions have the same constants, operators, variables or parameters in the same order, and would therefore cause each thread to take a different path.
+However, one expression always has the same constants, operators, variables and parameter in the same locations, meaning that all threads will take the same path.
 This also means that although the interpreter contains many data-dependent branches, these branches only depend on the expression itself.
-Because of this, all threads will follow the same path and will therefore never diverge from one another as long as they are executing the same expression.
+Because of this, all threads will follow the same path and will therefore never diverge from one another.